crcarreno/PulseConnector/readme.md

 ![PulseConnector USE](images/pulseconnector1.png)

-**PulseConnector** is a local database connector with a Python GUI that allows exposing your data via an OData service and connecting remotely from a VPS using SSH tunnels (forward and reverse).
+**PulseConnector** PulseConnector is a lightweight Python database connector that transforms your data into a ready-to-use OData API in minutes.

-This project enables querying your local databases from a remote server securely, without opening public ports, with support for multiple database dialects (MySQL, PostgreSQL, SQL Server).

 ---